bullardji/nnue-pytorch/README.md

 Automatically converts all `.ckpt` found under `run96` to `.nnue` and runs games to find the best net.
 Games are played using `c-chess-cli` and nets are ranked using `ordo`.
 This script runs in a loop, and will monitor the directory for new checkpoints.
 Can be run in parallel with the training, if idle cores are available.

+## Further Reading

+For an overview of JEPA and its application to chess, see [docs/jepa.md](docs/jepa.md).
+The original papers are available in [docs/papers](docs/papers).
+The training script also exposes `--jepa-weight` and `--jepa-mask-mode` to control the JEPA loss and masking strategy during training.
+For details on the data loader pipeline see [docs/data_loader.md](docs/data_loader.md).

 ## Thanks